Gifted Girls Only - Off the Deep End

 Allison rested a hand on Yazmin’s shoulder.
 “What’s his issue?”

-“He drinks, comes home late, makes noise, and,” she paused.
-I sensed she’d decided to leave something out.
+“He drinks comes home late, makes noise.”
+She paused.
 “The neighbors get annoyed.”

 Allison smiled at me.
 She’d gotten a different story.

 “Poor Hailey,” I said, “how does she cope?”

 “She keeps busy.
 She’s one of those crafty people with lots of hobbies; painting and sewing mostly.”